dmsbyg/auth-service-demo/README.md

 In this demo it uses SQLite as database for the ease of deployment.
 It might be replaced with other database by changing the implementation of database connection and repository layer.

 Unit test is not written for logic part of the code.
-While the end-to-end test is done through Postman.
+While the end-to-end test is done through [Bruno](https://www.usebruno.com/).

 ## Code Structure